LCM-DataScience/Speech_To_Txt/README.md

 # Speech_To_Txt
-Convert voice messages in a plain txt file.
+Convert voice messages into a plain text file.

-Super useful for taking notes of important stuff.
+Super useful for taking notes on important information.